 Why cruise the Mediterranean

-Nowhere else can such an array of culture and history be found in such a relatively small area.
+Nowhere else can such a variety of culture and history be found in such a relatively small area.

-In a nutshell, there is nowhere else on earth where one can cruise to so many different countries within a short period of time and to sample as many flavours, cultures and retrace the footsteps of history as one can in the Mediterranean.
+In a nutshell, there is nowhere else on earth where one can cruise to so many different countries within a short period of time and to sample as many flavours, cultures and retrace the footsteps of history as one can in the Mediterranean Sea.

 Luckily for cruise passengers, the choice and range of ships on which to so travel are getting wider each year!